Dec 31, 2008

 I am a college student from the University of the Philippines - Diliman taking BS Chemical Engineering. i took the course because i like it.
 But i like other things.
 I like things that can be studied.
 I like things that are spontaneous and whimsical.

 I write.
 When i was twelve years old i wanted to be just like J.K.
 Rowling.
 When I was fifteen years old, i hated J.K.
 Rowling and dreamed of becoming James Joyce.
 A year later i wished i was Fyodor Doetoyevsky, the Russian novelist who write anti-hero stories.
 Two years later i wanted to become a Russian and live in St. Petersburg.
 Yesterday, I was nineteen and I wanted to become a film critic and live in Upper East Side, New York City.
-But today, after turning twenty, i just wanna become a film blogger with a Doctorate Degree on Environmental Engineering.
+But today, after turning twenty, i just wanna become a film blogger with a Doctorate Degree on Petrochemical Engineering.

-But this is not what i am.
+But this is not who i am.

 MORE about ADRIAN...